 Pack a Paper Map and GPS

-By all means, pack a GPS (many modern vehicles now have these built in) and have Google Maps downloaded on your cellphone (make sure you have downloaded an offline version that covers your area), but pack that paper map too!
+By all means, pack a GPS (many modern vehicles now have this built-in) and have Google Maps downloaded on your cellphone (make sure you have downloaded an offline version that covers your area), but pack that paper map too!

 Learn Essential Winter Driving Skills